 The RVU PA Program uses a pass/fail grading system to assess student performance.
 No letter grades are given.
 At the end of each course, students will receive a grade of Pass (P), Fail (F), Incomplete (IN), Pass with Remediation (PX), or Withdrawal (W).

 Pass (P): A grade of Pass (P) is given to a student whose performance meets the minimum requirements established within each course/clinical experience by the Course Director and as outlined in each course syllabus.

-Fail (F): A grade of Fail (F) is given when a student does not successfully pass a retake of incomplete (IN) course requirements, OR, does not pass formal remediation for a failed course.
+Fail (F): A grade of Fail (F) is given when a student does not successfully pass a retake of incomplete (IN) course requirements, fails to meet expectations for a course regarding professionalism, OR, does not pass formal remediation for a failed course.
 Any failing grade will be brought to the Student Assessment and Promotions Committee (SAPC) for review.

 In Progress (IP): A temporary grade of In Progress (IP) is given when a student is unable to complete the requirements of a course because of illness or extenuating circumstances and is passing the course/clinical experience at the time the grade is given.

 Once the student completes requirements, the Course Director will submit a grade change to the Registrar’s Office indicating the final course grade.
 In this instance, a Pass (P) or Fail (F) will replace the In Progress (IP) as the official course grade.

 After one academic year from the end of the course, if the student has not completed the course requirements, the IP grade will be replaced by a grade of Fail (F).
 If the student receives a grade of IP and withdraws from the program prior to completing course requirements, the grade of IP will be recorded as an Incomplete (IN) and will remain a permanent part of the official student transcript.